-A diplomat is a person appointed by a nation state to represent and protect that nation's interests abroad.
+A diplomat is someone who is appointed by a nation state to represent and protect that nation's interests abroad.
 The four ranks of diplomats are determined by international law, and include ambassadors, envoys, ministers, and charge d'affaires.
-In modern diplomacy there are a number of ranks below Ambassador.
+In modern diplomacy there are a number of ranks below ambassador.
 These ranks now rarely show a mission's importance, but rather show the diplomat's seniority within their own nation's diplomatic career ladder.
 This modern ranking system follows a similar, but not exactly parallel, pattern in different countries, and is as follows:

-Diplomats form and maintain international relations with regards to issues of peace and war, trade and economics, culture, the environment, and human rights, and are also the ones who negotiate treaties and international agreements before they are officially endorsed by any politicians.
-Diplomats also have the ongoing responsibility of collecting and reporting information that could affect national interests, and are often in a good place to give advice about how the home country should react.
-They should also do their utmost to represent the views of the home government to the government of the country in which they are posted, and convince these governments to act in ways that the home government would prefer.
+A diplomat forms and maintains international relations with regards to issues of peace and war, trade and economics, culture, the environment, and human rights, and are also the ones who negotiate treaties and international agreements before they are officially endorsed by any politicians.
+A diplomat also has the ongoing responsibility of collecting and reporting information that could affect national interests, and is often in a good place to give advice about how the home country should react.
+He or she should also do their utmost to represent the views of the home government to the government of the country in which they are posted, and convince these governments to act in ways that the home government would prefer.
 In this way, diplomats are an integral part of the foreign policy formulation process.

 Modern diplomacy is very different from what it was, and is still changing.
-The role of diplomats is therefore subject to change in the future.
+The role of a diplomat is therefore subject to change in the future.

-Diplomats are, by very definition, required to be excellent communicators, and should be eloquent and articulate.
+A diplomat is, by very definition, required to be an excellent communicator, and should be eloquent and articulate.
 Fluency in a few languages, particularly in that of the country in which they are accredited, is hugely beneficial to a diplomat's work, and aptitude in learning languages is best.

 Diplomats are heavily involved in negotiations, and therefore must be able to recognize where they can compromise, but also stand firm on matters where there is no space for negotiation.
 Above all, they must promote positive and peaceful relations between their home government and the government of the country in which they are posted.
 Good diplomats work hard to understand the national motives, intellectual and popular culture of the country in which they are accredited, and will develop relationships of mutual trust with influential members of their accredited countries and governments.